zknju/SESGAT/README.md

 # SESGAT
 A Semantic Subgraph Based Link Prediction Method for Heterogeneous Social Networks with Graphic Attention Network

-UU_matrix.csv is the adjacency matrix
+UU_matrix_v1.csv is the adjacency matrix

 ULU_matrix.csv is the meta path M1 based adjacency matrix